 While documenting the tour we produced A Journey Without a Map, a short film exploring the interplay between small outgrower foresters, communities, multinationals and NGOs as they embrace a tradition that may hold the key to preventing total forest loss.

 With half the population under 20 years old, Uganda has an insatiable pride and optimism about where it’s heading as a country.
-As its population reaches tipping point - how it’s citizens and leaders will funnel that energy and hope is something we wanted to learn more about.
+As its population reaches tipping point - how it’s citizens and leaders funnel that energy and hope is something we wanted to learn more about.

 The film has already screened to policy makers at the UNEP headquarters in Nairobi during the Global Landscapes Forum in August.
 After some brilliant exposure on the UNEP Twitter feed, please keep an eye on the WWF IGTV channel for the digital launch of our film in December, along with social media friendly edits hitting your Instagram feeds soon.